GandalfDG/RNG/README.md

 from the Galois LFSR, and shuffle an example vector using the LFSR as a source of randomness.

-After the test executable is built, an optional test to verify that the LFSR outputs the maximal sequence may be run by running `bin/test -s [.]`.
+After the test executable is built, an optional test to verify that the LFSR outputs the maximal sequence may be run by running `make slow_test`.
 This may take a few minutes depending on your machine.
 The test verifies that every number representable by a 32-bit integer is output before returning to the seed value.